Sassiq/CinemaWebsite/README.md

 ## Functions of our app:

-- Scroll throw new films
+- Scroll through new films
 - Sign up or sign in using your phone number
 - Read descriptions of the newest films
 - Buy tickets